-1) The simplest approach which is supported by the navX-MXP RoboRIO libraries is to periodically "re-zero" navX-MXP by applying an offset to the navX-MXP yaw angle.
+1) The simplest approach which is supported by the navX-sensor libraries is to periodically "rezero" navX-sensor by applying an offset to the navX-sensor yaw angle.
 To use this approach, when the robot is in the correct orientation, a driver can press a button which causes an offset to be added so that the reported angle at that orientation is 0.

-2) Even though the navX-MXP magnetometer will likely give erroneous readings once the robot motors are energized, a calibrated magnetometer can potentially provide a stable reading during the moments before a FRC competition round.
-The navX-MXP provides a 9-axis "fused heading" which is combined with the ~1 degree per minute of drift in the yaw angles.
+2) Even though the navX-sensor magnetometer will likely give erroneous readings once the robot motors are energized, a calibrated magnetometer can potentially provide a stable reading during the moments before a FRC competition round.
+The navX-sensor provides a 9-axis "fused heading" which is combined with the drift in the yaw angles.
 Using the "fused heading", it is possible to calculate the robots absolute orientation and maintain it.
 With the "fused heading", that drift will be updated w/the absolute heading from the compass whenever a compass reading which is free from magnetic disturbance is detected.
 Note that to be effective this requires the magnetometer to be calibrated.
 Once calibrated, an initial magnetometer reading undisturbed by magnetic disturbances can be acquired at the beginning of a match, before the motors are energized.
 If the sensor is placed far enough away from motors, it may be possible to also get an undisturbed magnetometer during a match.
+Finally, note that the resulting angle is only as accurate as the magnetometer calibration and magnetometer accuracy allow.